 The Icelantic Pioneer 96 continues to feel more stable the faster you go, especially in smooth snow conditions, but at low speeds, the ski feels a bit squirrely, and in variable conditions, the ski tends to chatter.
-Unfortunately, the Pioneer 96 does not have the stability of, say, the Volkl Mantra, but what it lacks in stability, the Pioneer makes up in other categories.
+Unfortunately, the Pioneer 96 does not have the stability of the top-performing models we tested, but what it lacks in stability, the Pioneer makes up in other categories.

 Icelantic claims its Pioneer 96 has a 19m turn radius in the 182cm length, but most of our testers felt like it skied shorter.
 It is quick edge to edge transitions, and that makes short poppy turns fun.

 A soft playful skis worst enemy…the crud.
 By far the worst category for thePioneer 96.
-Although it has a different profile than the Line Sick Day 95, they performed similarly when taken into the chunder.
 The tips of these skis are subject to chatter and are prone to be deflected.
 Most of the vibrations underfoot travel directly to your knees.
 If the conditions are poor, you might want to choose a different ski off of your rack.

 The Pioneer 96 performs exactly as you expect a soft and playful ski would in the powder.
-It is plenty surfy and can slarve and slash turns like the Moment PB&J, thanks to its twin tip profile.
+It is plenty surfy and can slarve and slash turns thanks to its twin tip profile.

-It does lack some of the consistent float of some of the fatter skis like the Rossignol Soul 7 HD and the Rustler 10, but for being almost 10mm smaller underfoot, it was still able to stay on top of most powder days.
+It does lack some of the consistent float of some of the fatter skis, but for being almost 10mm smaller underfoot, it was still able to stay on top of most powder days.

 Playfulness is the category for the Pioneer 96 and it seems like the designers over at Icelantic had it as their main focus when making this ski.

-Despite weighing almost twice as much as the DPS Foundation Cassiar 95, the Pioneer 96 still feels light in the air, and is easy to swing around.
+Despite its substantial weight, the Pioneer 96 still feels light in the air and is easy to swing around.
 Its soft flex allows for cushy landings, even if the conditions aren't ideal and the camber underfoot provides good pop off of jumps and side-hits.
-Skiing switch isn't quite as easy as on the PB&J but is still fun.
+Our testers loved skiing switch on these Pioneers.

 The Pioneer 96 is fantastic for skiers who spend all day seeking out side-hits and building small booters.
 Do you like to butter everything?
 Are you a converted snowboarder?
 Is the mountain your version of a playground?
 Do you find yourself in the park a few times a day?
 If yes, grab a pair of these skis.

-Obviously, the Icelantic Pioneer 96 isn't designed exclusively to ski bumps, but our testers still had fun when they put them to the test in the moguls.
-Like the PB&J they benefit from the tip and tail rocker, which leads to the Pioneer 96 feeling a bit shorter than listed and very maneuverable.
+Obviously, the Pioneer 96 isn't designed exclusively to ski bumps, but our testers still had fun when they put them to the test in the moguls.
+They benefit from the tip and tail rocker, which leads to the Pioneer 96 feeling a bit shorter than listed and very maneuverable.

-Their soft flex and forgiving nature also make them fun when picking your way in around and over bumps.
-Like the Cassiar 95 though, when the bumps become firm, you'll need to slow down on the Pioneer 96 to stay in control.
+Their soft flex and forgiving nature also make them fun when picking your way in, around, and over softer snow bumps.
+When the bumps firm/ice up, you'll need to slow down on the Pioneer 96 to stay in control.

-This is the cheapest ski in our entire Men's All-Mountain Lineup.
-It retails for $599 and is built to last.
+This is one of the least expensive skis in our entire men's all-mountain lineup and is built to last.
 We think its a great deal on a great ski.